edorado93/edorado93.github.io/_posts/2016-03-04-life-lessons.md

 >Why? because there is a student who performed better than them.

 We take this sense of competition everywhere we go.
 People can compete on just about anything.
-Consider this: there are two families A and B. when family A visits B, B makes about say *5 dishes for lunch.* (And yes, this is in fact counted !!).
+Consider this: there are two families A and B. when family A visits B, B makes about say *5 dishes for lunch.* (And yes, this is in fact counted).

 Now, family B happens to visit A in the future and in case A makes a lesser number of dishes than what B made, then it is considered to be a sign of disrespect.
 Trust me, this happens.

-> Life is like a car ride from a source to a destination.
+<b>Note:</b> Life is like a car ride from a source to a destination.
+{: .notice--info}

 No matter how fast you go and who accompanies you, you will reach your destination.
 People will keep getting in and getting off of your car as you continue down your lane.